 Disclaimer: This post may contain affiliate links.
 If you buy something through one of these links, you won’t pay a penny more, but we’ll get a small commission which helps us keep things running.
 Thanks!

-One thought on “Episode 168 Pregnancy: Act 1”
+3 thoughts on “Episode 168 Pregnancy: Act 1”

 Thank you for this super fascinating topic.
 I do have a working uterus but I never had the desire to experience a pregnancy, let alone birth (I’m still looking forward to that episode).
 Still, I find the human body fascinating and it’s incredible that it is capable of growing a tiny human.